 External, "third-party" matching is a simple and important form of matching support.
 Interested clients and stakeholders may provide matching support in the form of either cash or in-kind services.
-A letter documenting the value of the third-party match is required and is usually relatively easy to obtain.
-This letter must be included with the proposal.
-A second letter documenting that the matching support was provided will be required at the end of the grant.

 - Direct cash support from a client or partner can be received by the university.
 At UVM, it may be necessary to create a separate contract to bring the funding that is offered by a partner into the UVM system.
 In the case of a client who might like to support more than one project, the Vermont Water Center can help consolidate the budgets and contracts to simplify the process for everyone.
 Direct "gifts" from a foundation can be handled in a similar manner. - In-kind services (e.g., consulting services provided by a partner, subcontracting done on behalf of the project by a client) are a valuable and sometimes overlooked resource.
-In-kind services must be described and quantified in the letter of support from the partnering entity. - We are happy to work with you, your partner(s), and your Office of Sponsored Projects representative to determine the documentation required, including developing documentation for matching contributions. - Third-party contributions are a valuable source of match and often include F&A costs of the contributor.
-Host institutions should note that federal guidance prohibits them from assessing their own F&A charges on third-partner matching contributions.
+In-kind services must be described and quantified in the letter of support from the partnering entity. - We are happy to work with you, your partner(s), and your Office of Sponsored Projects representative to determine the documentation required, including developing documentation for matching contributions. - Third-party contributions are a valuable source of match and often include F&A costs of the contributor. - Host institutions should note that federal guidance prohibits them from assessing their own F&A charges on third-partner matching contributions.